project-sunbird/sunbird.org-docs/developer-docs/telemetry/jslibrary.md

 ### ResetContext
-  This is used to reset the current context value with new context object.
+  Which is used to reset the current context value with new context  object.

 <pre>
- @param {context} Object    - If context is undefined then library is reset to previous event context value.
+ @param {context} Object    - If context is undefined then library will reset to previous event context value.
- $t.resetContext(context)
+ Ektelemetry.resetContext(context)
 </pre>

 ### ResetObject
  Which is used reset the current object value with new obj

 <pre>
- @param {obj} Object      - If the Object is undefined then library is reset to previous event object value.
+ @param {obj} Object      - If the Object is undefined then library will reset to previous event object value.
- $t.resetObject(obj)
+ Ektelemetry.resetObject(obj)
 </pre>

 ### ResetActor
   Which is used reset the current actor value with new actor

 <pre>
- @param {actor} Object    - If the actor is undefined then library is reset to previous event actor value.
+ @param {actor} Object    - If the actor is undefined then library will reset to previous event actor value.
- $t.resetActor(actor)
+ Ektelemetry.resetActor(actor)
 </pre>

 ### ResetTags
   Which is used to reset the current tag's value with new tag's

 <pre>
- @param {tags} Array      - If tags are undefined then library is reset to previous event tags value.
+ @param {tags} Array      - If tags are undefined then library will reset to previous event tags value.
- $t.resetTags(tags)
+ Ektelemetry.resetTags(tags)
 </pre>